Compound Dai (CDAI) Price Tops $0.0225 on Major Exchanges

-Compound Dai (CDAI) traded down 0% against the U.S. dollar during the 1-day period ending at 17:00 PM E.T. on December 9th.
-One Compound Dai token can currently be purchased for $0.0225 or 0.00000051 BTC on major exchanges.
-Compound Dai has a market cap of $568.20 million and $691.48 worth of Compound Dai was traded on exchanges in the last day.
-In the last week, Compound Dai has traded up 0.2% against the U.S. dollar.
+Compound Dai (CDAI) traded down 0% against the U.S. dollar during the one day period ending at 12:00 PM Eastern on December 12th.
+In the last seven days, Compound Dai has traded down 0.2% against the U.S. dollar.
+Compound Dai has a total market cap of $567.74 million and approximately $776.86 worth of Compound Dai was traded on exchanges in the last 24 hours.
+One Compound Dai token can currently be purchased for $0.0225 or 0.00000055 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.